 Finally, south west is the tiny exclave of Nahwa which lies within the Omani enclave of Madha.
 The entrance to Madha is in Fujairah just over the border after Khor Fakkan Expo and Sharjah University.

 If you have a 4WD, you can drive from Nahwa through to Shees.
 There is no border control here.
-You can also take another road that comes out at Dafta.

 You can also visit Shark Island just off Khor Fakkan either just for a boat trip or for diving.
 (More info to be added soon.)